 Ten – Don’t Drive Through

 There’s nothing like deep cleaning and clearing clutter to help ease a transition.
 Clean all the flat spaces in your living room.
 Clean your closet.
-If you are feeling overwhelmed with clutter, consider getting some help (like my Clutter Busting Course which begins March 24th!).
+If you need some inspiration to stay on top of clutter, snag my monthly tips on clearing clutter for mind, body, and soul.

 Though we’re springing forward, it’s hard to feel like spring when there’s snow on the ground or the grass is brown.
-Pick up some flowers at the grocery store to brighten up the place!
+Pick up some flowers at the grocery store to brighten up the place when you spring forward.
+Never underestimate the power of tiny luxuries in everyday life.

 I know that losing an hour of sleep can wreak havoc on your body for a bit, but cultivating some new rituals and creating special routines in the days ahead can help you ease into transition and fall in love with your life even more!
 You now have more than enough time, lots of peace, and full permission from me to go to bed before 9:00 tonight!